thegeeklab/drone-docker/README.md

 ## Versioning

-The tags follow the major version of Docker, e.g. `19`, the minor and patch part reflects the "version" of the plugin.
+The tags follow the major version of Docker, e.g. `19`, and the minor and patch parts reflect the `version` of the plugin.
 A full example would be `19.6.5`.
-Minor versions may introduce breaking changes, while patch versions may be considered non-breaking.
+Minor versions can introduce breaking changes, while patch versions can be considered non-breaking.

 ## Contributors

-Special thanks goes to all [contributors](https://github.com/thegeeklab/drone-docker/graphs/contributors).
+Special thanks to all [contributors](https://github.com/thegeeklab/drone-docker/graphs/contributors).
 If you would like to contribute, please see the [instructions](https://github.com/thegeeklab/drone-docker/blob/main/CONTRIBUTING.md).

 ## License